Vargodl/DVwords-WeekenStrung/README.md

 Not everything that counts can be counted, and not everything that can be counted counts.
-William Bruce Cameron

-Not everything that should be said can be said; Not everything that can be said should be said.
-DV
+William Bruce Cameron Not everything that should be said can be said; Not everything that can be said should be said.
+DV In matters of sex and so many other things, it is important to learn to let go of who you think you're supposed to be and embrace who you are.